AT-RIFLES PART 2:

 Note that the information listed in the table above is for S 18-154 antitank-rifle, which used different ammunition than internationally far more common and better known S 18-1000 and S 18-1100.
 Both S 18-1000 and S-1100 used 20 mm x 138 B ammunition, which was used also in most 20-mm anti-aircraft guns commonly used by Finnish Army, antitank-rifle L-39 and anti-aircraft rifle L-39/44.
 While the dozen S 18-154 saw plenty of use, there is no information if the lone S 18-1100 ever saw any real combat use.
 Due to all other weapons also using 20 mm x 138B ammunition, there would have been plenty of suitable ammunition available for it during that war.
 Finnish photo archive SA-KUVA.FI contains two photos (numbers 114564 and 114565) that apparently show the S-118-1000 placed anti-aircraft position in Carelian Isthmus in October of 1942, but it is not known if this was part of testing procedure or if it was actually issued to some combat unit for field testing, although this seems possible.

 Solothurn S 18-154 pretty much belonged to same class as Finnish 20 pst kiv/39 (L-39) antitank rifle.
 Both of them used 20-mm ammunition, were semiautomatic and weight well over 40-kg.
 However S 18-100 was a bullpup-rifle and due to its caliber it lacked the versatile selection of ammunition, which L-39 had.
 The dozen Solothurn antitank-rifles were only weapons in Finnish inventory to use 20 mm x 105 B ammunition, so it was not wonder that only armour-piercing high explosive tracer (APHE-T) ammunition was available for these weapons in Finland.
 Total 20,000 rounds were acquired from Hungary in year 1940.
 While S 18-1000 and S 18-1100 rachet crank type of loading handle for pulling bolt back, S-18-100 guns delivered to Finland had T-shaped straight pull bolt handle with friction wheels.
 Also while S 18-1000 and S 18-1100 have a muzzle brake, S-18-100 have a simple conical flash hider.
 As typical to weapons of this type S 18-100 had bipod, but its equipment also included telescopic sight.
-According Swiss invoice only 16 magazines were delivered with dozen S 18-100 antitank-rifles, which is very little for semi-automatic weapons equipped with removable box magazines.
+According Swiss invoice only 16 magazines were delivered with dozen S 18-100 antitank-rifles, which is very little for semi-automatic guns equipped with removable box magazines.
 Empty magazine weight some 2 kg, while fully loaded it weight about 5 kg.
 Open sights were fully adjustable to ranges of 0 to 1,500 meters.
 Serial numbers of the dozen S 18-100 antitank-rifles delivered to Finland were 1 - 12.
 While S 18-154 apparently had smaller recoil than antitank-rifle L-39, it was also structurally more complicated and even more difficult for infantry to carry around.
 By year 1951 the total number of S 18-100 had dropped to only five guns.
 Last remaining four S 18-154 antitank rifles were sold around 1959 - 1960 to Interarmco, which then exported them.

 14 mm pst kiv/37: